 I greatly appreciate your willingness to share your mix naming philosophy with the readers of this blog.

 Here we are, only a week after my 3rd anniversary with my blog and I have another milestone to announce.
 My blog has just hit 50,000 pageviews.
 FYI, it took 22 months to get 20,000 views, but only 14 months to increase to 50,000.
 I owe it all to my readers, so thank you very much.
 If you want a summary of my recent posts check out my previous entry about my 3rd anniversary.
+I would like to expand my blog and write, for example, about iowa tourism, but now I can write only about my life and work.

 I begin this post the same way I began my first post, three years ago today.
 Who would have believed I would have lasted this long writing a blog.
 My father was always the one who enjoyed writing magazine articles, while I preferred to play with computers.
 It seems that I found a way to do both, so the apple didn’t fall too far from the tree.
 I thought today I would give you a view of the results of this blog.